 Note owners will not receive written confirmation from DTC of their purchase, but note owners are expected to receive written confirmations providing details of the transaction, as well as periodic statements of their holdings, from the DTC participant or indirect participant through which the note owner entered into the transaction.
 Transfers of ownership interests in the notes are to be accomplished by entries made on the books of DTC participants and indirect participants acting on behalf of note owners.
 Note owners will not receive certificates representing their ownership interest in notes, unless the book-entry system for the notes is discontinued.
 Because of this, unless and until definitive notes are issued, except as otherwise described herein regarding investor communications, requests for a vote for an asset representations review and with respect to dispute resolution, note owners will not be recognized by the indenture trustee or trustee as "noteholders" or "securityholders."
-Hence, unless and until definitive notes are issued, except as otherwise described herein regarding investor communications, requests for a vote for an asset representations review and with respect to dispute resolution, note owners will only be able to exercise their rights as note owners indirectly through DTC and its participating organizations.
+Hence, unless and until definitive notes are issued, except as otherwise described herein regarding investor communications review and with respect to dispute resolution, note owners will not be recognized by the indenture trustee or trustee as "noteholders" or "securityholders."
+Hence, unless and until definitive notes are issued, except as otherwise described herein regarding investor communications review and with respect to dispute resolutions, requests for a vote for an asset representations review and with respect to dispute resolutions, requests for a vote for an asset representations review and with respect to dispute resolutions, requests for a vote for an asset representations review and with respect to dispute resolutions, requests for a vote for an asset representations review and with respect to dispute resolution, note owners will only be able to exercise their rights as note owners indirectly through DTC and its participating organizations.